Skip to main content

 If your India move also changes how you invoice or receive international payments, talk to Gruv to map a compliant setup for your case.

 Use the live portal requirements, not copied specs from older blogs or forums.
-For your notes, replace hard-coded specs with Add current requirement after verification, then check that the uploaded file is clear and readable at full size before you submit.
+Keep the exact photo requirement unresolved in your notes until you verify it in the live portal, then check that the uploaded file is clear and readable at full size before you submit.

 Use the path you can fully document today with matching name, address, and stay dates.
 Then confirm exact document names in the live portal, and use the official checklist page as a checkpoint before you upload.
 The safest choice is usually the one that gives you the clearest written occupancy record now, not the one that promises documents later.